-Tutorial & tips for DIY painted bowl and spoon sets that are fun, colorful, AND dishwasher safe using gloss enamel craft paint & paint pens.
+Tutorial & tips for DIY painted bowl and spoon sets that are fun, colorful, AND quick using gloss enamel craft paint & paint pens.
 Whether given alone or part of a food basket, these colorful painted bowls and spoons make a unique & fun gift.
 For more great gift ideas, head over to the handmade gifts page!

 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

 Hand painted dishware is always a great gift for anyone on your list.
-I’ve seen mugs with cute sayings and plates with fun designs on Pinterest, which inspired me to put my own spin on them by creating matching sets of painted bowls and spoon sets for our family Christmas gifts.
+I’ve seen mugs with cute sayings and plates with fun designs on Pinterest, which inspired me to put my own spin on these ideas by creating matching sets of painted bowls and spoon sets for our family Christmas gifts.

-The biggest thing you’re probably wondering about is, “are they dishwasher safe?”
 Yes!
 Well, supposedly, since I didn’t wash them, but the paints I found all said they’d be safe to wash, so I’m going with that.
 Definitely better than the sharpie idea I was originally going to do until I read how the markers come off even after baking with just regular use.

 Below you’ll find all the supplies, steps, tips, and pictures of some of the many designs we came up with for the bowls to make it easy to make your own bowl and spoon sets!